Preethwish/PayPulse/README.md

 ### Features
 #### Frontend:
-Sign In: Allows users to sign in to their accounts.
+1.Sign In: Allows users to sign in to their accounts.
-Sign Up: Enables users to create new accounts.
+2.Sign Up: Enables users to create new accounts.
-Dashboard: Provides a centralized hub for users to manage their accounts and transactions.
+3.Dashboard: Provides a centralized hub for users to manage their accounts and transactions.
-Send Money Page: Allows users to send money to other users.
+4.Send Money Page: Allows users to send money to other users.
 #### Backend:
-User Database: Stores user information including login credentials.
+1.User Database: Stores user information including login credentials.
-Account Database: Manages user account details and transaction history.
+2.Account Database: Manages user account details and transaction history.
 ### Technologies Used
-Frontend: React.js, Tailwind CSS
+1.Frontend: React.js, Tailwind CSS
-Backend: Node.js, Express.js
+2.Backend: Node.js, Express.js
-Database: MongoDB
+3.Database: MongoDB
-Authentication: JWT (JSON Web Tokens)# PayPulse
+4.Authentication: JWT (JSON Web Tokens)# PayPulse